ansys/pysystem-coupling/doc/source/api/core/adaptor/api.rst

 various commands that are provided to set up the main objects.
 Direct data model assignment should then be used for fine adjustments to the setup.

-The API implementation is built on a number of generic objects, which will be briefly described below.
+The API implementation is built on a number of generic objects, which are briefly described below.

 Relationship with "Native" System Coupling API